Igal Roodenko: A life of conscience

 Roodenko was an early member of the Committee for Nonviolent Revolution, a pacifist group founded in New York City in 1946.
-Other prominent members included Ralph DiGia, Dave Dellinger, George Houser, and Bayard Rustin. fter his release from prison, Roodenko lived in a tenement at 217 Mott Street on the Lower East Side of New York.
+Other prominent members included Ralph DiGia, Dave Dellinger, George Houser, and Bayard Rustin.
+After his release from prison, Roodenko lived in a tenement at 217 Mott Street on the Lower East Side of New York.
 Rustin rented an apartment one floor below Roodenko, and this proximity, along with the exceptional number of young radicals living on Mott Street and on nearby Mulberry Street and elsewhere in the neighborhood, enabled Roodenko's continuing activism.

 For many years he was a printer and had his own shop in New York City.
 He became involved with the pacifist organization, the War Resisters League (WRL), and served on their executive committee from 1947 to 1977.
 In 1968 he became its Chairman til 1972.
 He eventually sold his print shop and devoted the rest of his life to the WRL while still printing their annual Peace Calendar.
 He traveled around the country and around the world speaking about peace and justice and pacifism.
 He spoke at schools and universities, houses of worship, conferences and rallies, and many times in his travels, he’d get arrested.
 He was a gifted speaker and a wonderful story teller.
 In his interview in 1974 for the Southern Oral History Program Collection he stated, "A great deal of talking and organizing - this is my major commitment now, not so much to the War Resisters League as an institution, but to the idea that the human species has two or three generations at most to learn to live with itself, and otherwise if we don't learn to deal with our conflicts in a non-lethal manner, we stand a very good chance of destroying ourselves, perhaps destroying all life on this planet.
 To me, the key word is non-violence.
 It is a much misused word, but until we find a better word, I am addicted to it."